-The equipment should be installed by a qualified person and in accordance with current standards in accordance with current standards in operation.
+The equipment should be installed by a qualified person and in accordance with current local electrical safety standards.
 It is the users responsibility to ensure that the equipment is connected to a suitable power supply.
 Consult with your utility supplier if required.
 Do not use the equipment with the covers removed.